jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

 #### Component
 A component is a part of a software product.
 Component information includes the product name, component name, and the type of the component.
-A single invocation of an external binary can only act on a single component.
+A single invocation of an external binary can only associate with a single component (e.g. it can only list tests for / execute tests for a single component).

 #### Subcomponent
 A further refinement of a component, if necessary.
 When combined with Component information,